zleinweber/dotfiles/README.md

   bundle - Install packages from a Brewfile bundle
 ```

-Further, these scripts should be as idempotent as possible.
+These scripts should be idempotent.
 Taking `scripts/homebrew.sh install` as an example, it should first check if `homebrew` is already installed.
 If it is it should do nothing.

-Nomrally, these scripts are not called directly by the user.
+Normally, these scripts are not called directly by the user.
 Rather these scripts are called as appropriate when running the `setup` script depending on the environment variables cnofigured in the recipe.

 ### stow/

-This is, perhaps, the most important directory in this repository as it contains the actual dotfiles to be installed.
+This directory contains the actual dotfiles to be installed.
 Each top level directory under `./stow/` is a 'stow package' that can be installed using the `scripts/stow.sh intall <package_name>` command.
 Each stow package contains one or more dotfiles in a directory tree that should mirror that of the users home directory.
 For example, if we have a `atuin` stow package that has the following files in it (relative to the root of this repo):

 - `./stow/atuin/.config/atuin/config.toml`
 - `./stow/atuin/.zshrc.d/atuin.zsh`